 Master of Arts

-The Master of Arts (MA) in Human Relations offers students advanced study in the theoretical and pragmatic nuances of human relationships.
-Designed for students who do not wish to obtain counseling licensure or certification, this degree program is appropriate for a variety of helping professionals including, but not limited to, teachers, administrators, clergy members, and business professionals.
 The program is built on foundational core courses in human development, social behavior and diversity, research design, counseling or educational theories, and a practicum field experience.
 One of the major benefits of the program is its flexibility.
 Along with the foundational core courses, students are granted 15 credits of electives, which they tailor to their individual interests.

 Use the Course Planning Matrix to see when Human Relations courses will be offered.